-Typically pension payments from a defined benefit pension are indexed each year to keep up with inflation however where that does not apply, the real value of pension payments will reduce over time.
+Typically pension payments from a defined benefit pension are indexed each year to keep up with inflation; however, where that does not apply, the real value of the pension payments will reduce over time.

 How much you'll receive as a pension payment is typically based on a formula that considers factors like your time with your employer, your salary and your age.
-For instance, an employer might offer a plan that pays 1.5% of your average salary for the last five years of your employment for every year you were an employee.
-If you worked for that employer for 20 years, then, you might see a payment of 30% of your average salary over those years.
+For example, an employer might offer a plan that pays 1.5% of your average salary for the previous five years, multiplied by the number of years you were employed.
+So, if you worked for that employer for 20 years, then you might receive pension payments equivalent to 30% of your average salary over the five years preceding your retirement.

-It's important to note that there is no single method defined benefit funds use to calculate a pension.
+It's important to note that there is no single method used by defined benefit funds to calculate a pension.
 You'll need to contact your scheme operator to request an estimate of your potential pension entitlement.